 The Issuer is subject to operational risk.
-Operational risk may arise from human error, system error, breakdown of IT systems, inadequate or defective internal procedures or external events like operational failures or fraud committed by business partners.
-Operational risk also includes risk pertaining to reputation and strategy as well as legal risk.
+Operational risk may arise from human errors, system faults, breakdown of IT systems, inadequate or defective internal procedures or external events like operational failures or fraud committed by business partners.
+Operational risk also includes risk pertaining to reputation and strategy as well as conduct and legal risk.